Ruchi Singh is an inspiring domestic violence survivor, International Keynote Speaker, Mindset Coach and YouTuber.

 What Is Domestic Violence In India?

 Domestic abuse falls into a common pattern or cycle of violence.
 Your abuser’s apologies and loving gestures in between the episodes of abuse can make it difficult to leave.
-If you’re being abused, read this to understand the pattern you may have fallen into.
+If you’re being abused, watch the video below to understand the pattern you may have fallen into.

 It describes the phases an abusive relationship moves through in the lead up to a violent event and its follow-up.
 Read it to understand why women are often reluctant to leave a violent abuser or even admit that they are being abused.